April is Earth Month... and around the world workplaces are taking steps to reduce their carbon footprint.

 A carbon footprint is an environmental measure of the total greenhouse gas emissions.
 Climate change is one of the most significant effects of increased greenhouse gas emissions (caused primarily by carbon dioxide released from burning fossil fuels like oil, coal and gas).

 A carbon footprint workplace reduction strategy educates everyone about climate change and promotes environmentally-friendly workplace processes and work behaviour.

-Here are practical and cost effective ways to reduce your business' carbon footprint:
+What are practical and cost effective ways to reduce a business' carbon footprint?

 - Install energy efficient lighting (LED or other energy-saving light bulbs).
 Switch off lights when not in use either manually or through automatic sensors.

 - Purchase energy-saving models of office equipment such as computers, LCD monitors, printers and photocopiers.

 - Better insulate the physical workplace with energy efficient windows and doors.
 Seal gaps in floorboards.

 - Encourage everyone to switch off all of their equipment at the end of the work day.
 Plug desk equipment into extension leads, which make it easier to turn off everything at once.